squid-cache/squid-cache.github.io/Features/SslPeekAndSplice.rst

  a.
 Squid could ignore the client and/or server extensions and try to bump anyway.
 The exact results cannot be predicted, but will often be a total transaction failure, possibly with user-visible browser warnings.

  a.
 We could teach Squid to abandon the current server connection and then bump a newly open one.
-This is something we do not want to do as it is likely to create an even worse operational problems with Squids being auto-blocked for opening and closing connections in vein.
+This is something we do not want to do as it is likely to create an even worse operational problems with Squids being auto-blocked for opening and closing connections in vain.

 == TLS session resumption ==